23WH1A0522/project_management/README.md

-# 🚀 WorkTrack: Full Stack Project Management Platform
+# 🚀 WorkTrack: MERN Project Management Platform

-**StackTrack** is a robust, full-stack project management application (inspired by tools like Jira and Asana) designed to streamline team collaboration, workspace organization, and task tracking.
-Built using the modern **MERN Stack** (Mongodb, Express, React, Node.js), it features secure authentication, real-time updates, and automated email notifications.
+**WorkTrack** is a robust, full-stack project management application (inspired by tools like Jira and Asana) designed to streamline team collaboration, workspace organization, and task tracking.
+Built using the **MERN Stack** (MongoDB, Express, React, Node.js), it features secure authentication, real-time updates, and automated email notifications.

 ---

 ## 📖 Introduction

 This platform serves as a centralized hub for teams to manage their workflows.
 Users can create distinct **Organizations (Workspaces)**, invite team members via email, create multiple **Projects**, and track progress using Kanban-style **Tasks**.
-The application ensures data integrity and security through Role-Based Access Control (RBAC) and keeps users informed with automated email alerts for task assignments and due dates.
+The application ensures data integrity and security through Role-Based Access Control (RBAC) and keeps users informed with automated email alerts.

 ---

 ## 🏗 System Architecture

-The application follows a monolithic client-server architecture with a clear separation of concerns:
+The application follows a monolithic client-server architecture:

-1.  **Frontend (Client):** A React application built with Vite, handling the UI, state management, and user interactions.
+1.  **Frontend (Client):** A React application built with Vite, handling the UI and state management (Redux).
-2.  **Backend (Server):** A Node.js/Express REST API that handles business logic, database operations, and external integrations.
+2.  **Backend (Server):** A Node.js/Express REST API that handles business logic.
-3.  **Database:** A serverless Mongodb database.
-4.  **Authentication & Sync:** Clerk handles user identity, syncing user data to the backend database via Webhooks.
+3.  **Database:** **MongoDB** (Atlas or Local) for storing flexible, document-based data.
+4.  **ORM:** **Mongoose** for data modeling and validation.
+5.  **Authentication:** **Clerk** handles user identity and authentication flows.
-5.  **Background Services:** Inngest manages background jobs, such as sending emails and syncing webhook events.
+6.  **Background Services:** **Inngest** manages background jobs (emails, webhooks).

 ---